kente2t/xrfSource/README.md

 # xrfSource
 XrfSource is a Java program to calculate the x-ray intensity distribution of an x-ray tube.
+This spectrum information is required by software which evaluate x-ray flourescence measurements according to the fundamental parameter method.

 The program implements a number of wellknown algorithms for the calculation of the intensity spectrum sent from an x-ray tube.
 The program is a modular Java program, the new Java concept started with Java 9.
 The executable is self contained, so additional